-Many of our products are capable of achieving BAL-40, with different combinations of glazing and seals.
+Many of our Merbau species timber products are capable of achieving BAL-29, with different combinations of glazing and seals.
 Read more about Wideline Windows & Doors Bushfire Rated products here.
-Or get in touch with our team for specific information regarding your project for more information.
+Or get in touch with our team for specific information regarding your project.

 We recommend that you use a high quality, external timber stain or paint.
 The colour of stain or paint you use is your personal preference, but the greater the weather exposure, the lighter the colour should be.
 Opaque stain finishes will give more UV protection and longer life than semi clear finishes.
 Gloss finishes also give more protection.

 Wideline uses sustainably sourced Western Red Cedar or Merbau timber.
 Western red cedar is a hard wearing softwood that is stable under almost any climate condition.
 It will not warp and is naturally resistant to insects.
 Merbau is a dense hardwood used for its strength, durability and colour.
 Some products are also offered in Meranti timber species.
 You can view more information about sustainably sourced timber and green-tag certification here.

 Wideline manufactures awning windows, bi-fold windows, casement windows, double hung windows, sliding windows, louvre windows and fixed windows in timber and aluminium.
 Our windows are available in a slim-line residential range, and a robust architectural range.
 We also make an award winning integrated flashing system especially designed for lightweight construction.
 You can view more details on Halo Aquashield™ here.

 Wideline carries a range of spare parts for old and new Wideline windows and doors.
 From wheels, to handles, our 3 showrooms stock the products you need.
 We are unable to stock everything so if it is something out of the ordinary or if you are unsure it is our product, please call our team on 1300 943 354.
 We are currently working on an online ordering system so you will also be able to order all your Wideline spare parts through our website!

 Our windows and doors are installed in many builders’ display homes, and they can also be seen at our window and door showroom’s in Sydney, Central Coast, Newcastle and Port Maquarie.